oktavilla/PortfolioDeck-Docs/themes.markdown

 ## Templates and assets ## {#templates}

 A theme consists of six template files and accompanying assets (stylesheets, javascripts and graphics).
 There is a template for each page type.
 There is also a layout template for the framework of the site (header, navigation and footer).
-Each page template is rendered inside the [yout template.
+Each page template is rendered inside the layout template.

 * [layout.liquid](#layout_template)
 * [index.liquid](#index_template)